squidfunk/mkdocs-material/docs/plugins/blog.md

 ---
-title: Built-in blog plugin
 icon: material/newspaper-variant-outline
 ---

 # Built-in blog plugin

-The blog plugin makes it very easy to build a blog, either as a sidecar to your documentation or standalone.
-Focus on your content while the plugin does all the heavy lifting, automatically generating index pages, [archive] and [category] pages, configurable [pagination] and more.
+The blog plugin makes it very easy to build a blog, either as a sidecar to your documentation or as the main thing.
+Focus on your content while the plugin does all the heavy lifting, generating a view of all latest posts, [archive] and [category] pages, configurable [pagination] and much more.

   [archive]: #archive
   [category]: #categories